-This page will continue to be updated while the application period is open, so please check back or sign up for notifications about changes here.
-This page was last updated on Thursday, September 23.
+This page will continue to be updated while the application period is open, so please check back or sign up for notifications here.
+This page was last updated on July 12, 2023.

 Glossary of Frequently Used Terms

 Community zoning—A description of the community’s zoning ordinance and allowable uses.
-Includes a statement regarding and community restrictions such as impervious surface or runoff protections due to regulated environmental conditions.
+Includes a statement regarding any community restrictions such as impervious surface or runoff protections due to regulated environmental conditions.

 Eligible applicants—Eligible applicants are governmental entities and 501(c)(3) charitable nonprofit organizations.
 Golden LEAF will accept applications from organizations in all counties, but will prioritize awards within counties that have been persistently economically distressed (as demonstrated by County Tier status determined by the N.C.
-Department of Commerce) and in rural and tobacco dependent communities.
+Department of Commerce) and in economically distressed, rural and tobacco-dependent communities.

 Industrial development—Industrial development includes manufacturing, assembly, and similar uses, and warehousing and distribution.
 Commercial, retail, office, and residential uses are not included.

-List of area service providers—A list of community wide water, sewer, electric, gas and communications providers that serve the area that is the subject of the application.
+List of area utility service providers—A list of water, sewer, electric, gas, and communications providers that serve the area that is the subject of the application.